rbardou/clap/README.md

 Clap does construct a specification internally as arguments are parsed.
 It uses it to generate the `--help`, following usual man page conventions.

+## Installation

+Clap is available as an opam package:

+    opam install clap

+To use it, add `clap` as a dependency in your `dune` file.

 ## API Documentation

 See [src/clap.mli](src/clap.mli).